Defective and Deficient Contract Documents – A 2013 Update

 The owner’s implied warranty ordinarily covers only suitability of the drawings and specifications to ensure the structural integrity of the completed work.
 It does not relieve the contractor of its responsibility of devising sound methods of protecting its partially completed work from deterioration or collapse.
 If the owner, however, dictates specific methods of temporary support and protection, and these prove to be inadequate, the contractor may recover its damages.

-Unless the contract properly disclaims them or the drawings and specifications are of a “performance” nature, the owner typically makes two implied warranties in furnishing specifications, drawings, and other contract documents to a contractor: (1) that they are accurate, and (2) that the specified materials and methods are suitable to produce the intended result.
+Unless the contract properly disclaims them or the drawings and specifications are of a “performance” nature, the owner typically makes two implied warranties in furnishing specifications, drawings, and other construction contract document examples to a contractor: (1) that they are accurate, and (2) that the specified materials and methods are suitable to produce the intended result.
 Although contractors should take every precaution to preserve the implied warranty of the accuracy and suitability of the specifications and drawings, the owner can, using carefully constructed contract language, transfer certain risks to the contractor.

 6. OPTIONS FOR MITIGATION

-The responsibility for errors and omissions in construction contract documents traditionally has been tied to the party that drafted the documents.
-The contract documents, which include contract terms and conditions, specifications, and drawings, are usually prepared by the owner or the owner’s architect/engineer.
+The responsibility for and definitions of errors and omissions in construction contract documents traditionally has been tied to the party that drafted the documents.
+The construction contract documents, which include contract terms and conditions, specifications, and drawings, are usually prepared by the owner or the owner’s architect/engineer.
 The owner is generally held to have impliedly warranted to the contractor that the documents are accurate and suitable for use.
 An experienced contractor cannot, however, consciously overlook patent defects or rely on this implied warranty when it knows or should have known that such documents could not produce the desired end result.

 In the case of a design/build contract, the contractor is also performing the role of the architect/engineer and the constructor.
 The contract documents prepared by the owner in this situation will usually include the contract language, specifications, and preliminary design criteria and drawings.
 The contractor’s scope is to interpret the owner’s requirements, finalize the design documents, and then construct the facility.
 Depending on the language of the contract, the owner’s approval of the final design and completed facility may occur at various milestones during the project with considerable owner participation in design reviews.
 In the case of a turnkey project, however, the owner’s approval may not occur until the entire facility is completed and all systems have been inspected, started, and determined to be functional and consistent with the owner’s specifications.